ssarahyao/DS-2020-Final-Project/README.md

     ##
     ## ℹ Use `spec()` to retrieve the full column specification for this data.
     ## ℹ Specify the column types or set `show_col_types = FALSE` to quiet this message.

+### Question 1: Which fruits are most and least affordable per edible cup equivalent?

+### Question 2: How does fruit form (fresh vs. processed) affect price per cup?

+### Question 3: What is the relationship between fruit yield and cup-equivalent price?

+### Question 4: Is there high variability across fruit types in price per cup?